kevinveenbirkenbach/cymais/roles/docker-postgres/README.md

 ## Role Variables
 - `central_postgres_password`: The password for the PostgreSQL superuser (`postgres`).
-- `database_databasename`: Name of the database to be created.
+- `database_name`: Name of the database to be created.
 - `database_username`: Username for the database user.
 - `database_password`: Password for the database user.